 Once you decide to rent your home, you become a landlord and that usually means you need landlord insurance.
 That’s an altogether different type of policy than your homeowners policy, but it’s important to make the change because your risks changed.
 For example, your liability risk increases because you can’t control the activity that goes on or guests that go into your home when it isn’t your dwelling.

-Landlord insurance also covers the dwelling, other structures, and any personal property you leave on site to service the home.
+Landlord insurance also covers the dwelling, other structures, and any personal property you leave on-site to service the home.
 Your tenant’s property, however, is not covered.
-Policy also may have coverage for unoccupied spaces and for your rental income.
+The policy also may have coverage for unoccupied spaces and for your rental income.